-- operational limits or tolerance thresholds for which the executive directors may decide, directly or through the committees they chair, either on a return to below the limit, or the establishment of an exception; - the resilience threshold that, when exceeded, could pose a risk to the continuity and stability of the business.
-Any breach of these limits requires that a report and an action plan be sent to the Supervisory Body.
+- operational limits or tolerance thresholds for which Executive Management may decide, directly or through the committees they chair, either on a return to below the limit, or the establishment of - the resilience threshold that, when exceeded, could pose a risk to the continuity and stability of the business.
+Any breach of these limits requires that a report and an action plan be sent to the

-Compagnie de Financement Foncier has adopted the procedure implemented at the Group level that is dedicated to the Recovery and Resolution Plan that concerns all BPCE institutions.
+Compagnie de Financement Foncier has adopted the procedure implemented at the Group level dedicated to the Recovery and Resolution Plan covering all BPCE institutions.

-COMMITMENT SELECTION AND 1.2.1.
-MONITORING SYSTEMS AT CRÉDIT FONCIER
+1.2.1.
+COMMITMENT SELECTION AND MONITORING SYSTEMS AT CRÉDIT FONCIER